Marco Biagi (politician)

-Since 2022, he has served as councillor for the Colinton/Fairmilehead ward.

 Early life

 Biagi was born in Alexandria, West Dunbartonshire on 31 July 1982 to Mary and Antonio Biagi, a fish-and-chip shop owning Scots-Italian family.
 He attended secondary school at Hermitage Academy in Helensburgh.
 He studied International Relations at the University of St Andrews, and in 2002 was elected to take a one-year sabbatical from study to serve as Vice-President (Representation) of the Students' Association.
 In that year he also managed the unsuccessful campaign of Germaine Greer for election to the post of Rector.
 He graduated with a First in 2005.
 Biagi then began postgraduate study at Wadham College, Oxford University, but subsequently left and returned to Scotland.

 In 2007 he began working for new MSP Keith Brown and moved to the SNP central staff in 2009.
 After studying part-time for two years while working, he completed a master's degree at Glasgow University in 2010.